SUNIL1143/Cybersecurity-Internship-Task-4/README.md

 ## 5. Summary: How the Firewall Filtered Traffic

 In this task, the firewall was configured to filter traffic based on a specific **port number**.
 I created a rule that instructed the firewall to inspect all **inbound** network packets.
 If any packet was destined for **TCP port 23**, the firewall's "Block" action was triggered, and the packet was dropped, preventing the connection.
-This demonstrates basic packet filtering and access control. [cite: 14]
+This demonstrates basic packet filtering and access control.